-Figure.6: Covered Anaerobic Lagoon.
+Figure 6: Covered Anaerobic Lagoon.

 High solids processes

 Continuously Fed High Solids Digesters (Plug Flow)

 In a plug flow reactor, a plug of feed passes through the reactor as a discrete slug.
 Plug flow digesters are not always mixed, and when mixing is done it is only in the vertical direction.
 As a result the digester contains material in different stages of the digestion process.